What are they?

 3) ... and then back out of the tooth.

-This penetration in and reflection back out is what gives teeth their characteristic glass-like lustrous appearance.
+This penetration in and reflection back out is what gives a tooth its characteristic glass-like lustrous appearance.

-When light strikes the surface of a porcelain veneer ...
+When light strikes the surface of a veneer ...

 1) ... it penetrates into it (just like with enamel) ...

-2) ... and after traversing the full thickness of the veneer, it's reflected off the opaque cement layer that lies underneath (just like light reflects off dentin in natural teeth) ...
+2) ... and after traversing the full thickness of the porcelain, it's reflected off the opaque cement layer that lies underneath (just like light reflects off dentin in natural teeth) ...

 3) ... and then, back on out of the tooth.

-This similarity in the way light is handled is why (well designed and well crafted) porcelain veneers give a natural, life-like appearance.
+This similarity in the way light is handled is why (well designed and well crafted) porcelain laminates give a natural, life-like appearance.

-Dental bonding, which can also be used to make veneers for teeth, is only semi-translucent.
+Dental bonding, which can also be used to make laminates for teeth, is only semi-translucent.

 That means when light strikes it, it's mostly reflected off the veneer's front surface (there's much less light penetration).
 We compare this and other aspects of porcelain vs. bonding on this page.